FREQUENTLY ASKED QUESTIONS

 Yes.
 CLEARTM Institute trained practitioners have had very good success in treating scoliosis in patients with Cobb’s angles over 30 degrees.

 A visit to a typical chiropractor might last ten minutes, and range between $35 and $50.
 CLEARTMpractitioners provide treatment & therapy that is significantly more time-intensive; one visit could be an hour, or longer.
-Additionally, a great deal of time & attention is devoted to your case, even when you are not in the clinic, to ensure that we can deliver on our promises.
+Additionally, a great deal of time & attention is devoted to your case, even when you are not in the clinic.
 For this reason, our fees are higher – it may range from anywhere from $100 to $200 per visit, not including exams & x-rays.
 Each clinic is responsible for setting their own prices & fees, so the cost of treatment may vary from clinic to clinic; contact the clinic that you are interested in receiving treatment at directly for more details.

 There are lots of places to save money; healthcare should not be one of them.